aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The minimum number of neighbours required to create a cluster.

    * - Noise
-     - The fraction of data to exclude when plotting the estimated clustering distance on the KNN graph.
+     - The fraction of data (ordered from the largest KNN distance) to exclude when plotting the estimated clustering distance on the KNN graph.

    * - Samples
      - The number of random points to choose from the data to construct the KNN graph.
 If set to below 1 then all data points will be processed.